stimpy77/log2el/README.md

 ## Other notes

-If a div named "log" is used, which is the default container, and the CSS provided is used, then the console will appear fix-positioned at the bottom of the window.
+If a div with an id of "log" is used, which is the default container, and the optiona log2el CSS is used, then the console will appear fix-positioned at the bottom of the window.